smartdevicelink/sdl_hmi_integration_guidelines/docs/Navigation/AlertManeuver/index.md

   1. Notify the user by [TTS.Speak](../../tts/speak), which is sent along with `AlertManeuver`.
   2. Display the `AlertManeuver` dialog with an alert icon and one of the following:
-    * Up to three soft buttons defined within the `softButtons` paremeter.
+    * Up to three soft buttons defined within the `softButtons` parameter.
     * HMI-defined `Close` soft button if a request without `softButtons` is received.
   3. Process `SystemContext` behavior for `AlertManeuver` in the same way an `Alert` is handled.